 When to Visit

-Late Spring and early fall are the best seasons to visit Madrid.
-In summer, it’s very hot, but at least it’s not humid, so you can visit Madrid in July and August if you want.
-This city is also an underrated winter break destination in Europe.
+Late Spring and early fall are the best seasons to visit Madrid to enjoy pleasant weather.
+In summer, it’s VERY hot, but at least it’s not humid.
+This city is also a wonderful winter break destination in Europe with lots of Christmas events and decorations.

 Wondering what to pack for every season?
 Here’s my ultimate Madrid packing list!